Goodlinux/zipsme/README.md

  TZ=Europe/Paris

 # First Launch
+ In the entrypoint.sh of the container, there is a script "CreateConf.sh" that update the constants "Const.php" to take into acount any change of a parameter of the container.
- When your conatiner is alive and the envoronments variable are ok,
+ When your container is alive and the environments variable are ok,
- Run the install.php file in your browser.
+ Run the "install.php" file in your browser.
 If your URL shortener is http://go/,
  the file will be located at http://go/install.php.

- After the install script has created the database,
+ After the install script has created or update the database,
  it will display a link to the admin section (located at http://go/admin.php).
  You can now log in with the username/password combination from your LDAP.
  You can create, delete or update shortcuts only if you are connected to the ldap